Joyful Math Worldwide · Ellen Kulinsky

 Ellen Kulinsky · Founder

-Educator, community builder, and lifelong lover of mathematics.
+Ellen Kulinsky: educator, community builder, and lifelong lover of mathematics.

 Ellen Kulinsky is passionate about building vibrant educational communities that foster curiosity, creativity, connection, and joy.
 She believes education is about far more than knowledge alone — it is about helping students build confidence, develop resilience, think deeply, and experience the excitement of solving hard problems together.